 Subject to compliance with the Corporations Act and the ASX Listing Rules, the legal ability of the Company to raise capital and the number of Ordinary Shares that it may issue is unlimited.
-The rights attaching to Ordinary Shares are set out in the Constitution and are also subject to the Corporations Act, the ASX Listing Rules, the ASX Settlement Operating Rules and laws of general application.
+The rights attaching to Ordinary Shares are set out in the Constitution and are also subject to the Corporations Act and the ASX Listing Rules, the ASX Settlement Operating Rules and laws of general application (together referred to as "Australian Legislation").